What Is Alzheimer's Disease? Symptoms And Causes

 Again, researchers are not entirely sure what causes these types of damage.
 There is some research that suggests a protein in the blood called apolipoprotein E (or ApoE) may be at least partly responsible.
 That protein is used by the body to help move cholesterol in the blood.
 There are multiple types of ApoE, and it seems certain forms contribute to brain damage.
 Perhaps related to the ApoE protein, people who have high cholesterol and high blood pressure are at greater risk of developing Alzheimer's.
 A history of head injury also seems to relate to an increased risk of developing Alzheimer's, but it is not clear exactly why.
 The Alzheimer’s Association is a nonprofit that is currently leading the way to fund research into both the causes and treatment of this insidious disease that is the seventh leading cause of death in the United States.

-Alzheimer's vs. Normal changes in aging
+Alzheimer's vs. Normal memory loss from aging

 Everyone forgets things sometimes.
 You might forget an appointment you were meaning to attend or misplace your keys and wallet.
 Just as everyone forgets things, everyone will experience some decline in memory and cognitive functioning as part of their normal aging.
 Normal memory loss does not usually prevent a person from living a typical life.
 However, when memory loss is more severe and starts to get in the way of day-to-day functioning, then it might be a sign of a more serious disorder.